Robert M. East, Ph.D.

 While employed by the Texas Agricultural Experiment Station as a post-doctoral fellow, Dr. East was part of a team that developed one of the first rangeland early warning systems for the Greater Horn of Africa.
 He also worked as Assistant Project Leader with the Center for Semi-Arid Forest Resources at Texas A&M University with primary focus on developing silvopastoral systems for South Texas.
 Dr. East had served for three years as a Peace Corps volunteer in Western Kenya.
-He had worked in technical advisor/project leadership positions for the Governments of Kenya and Tanzania, and with the Ministries of Foreign Affairs for Denmark (DANIDA) and Sweden (SIDA).
+He had worked in the technical advisor/project leadership positions for the Governments of Kenya and Tanzania and with the Ministries of Foreign Affairs for Denmark (DANIDA) and Sweden (SIDA).
 He had been a consultant on projects funded by the Ford Foundation, Rockefeller Foundation, and USAID.
 Dr. East serves on the Board of Directors of the Chartiers Creek Watershed Association, and the Advisory Board for the Center for Energy Policy & Management.

 Dr. East is a co-Principal Investigator on a grant awarded from the Luce Initiative on Asian Studies and the Environment.
 His research includes comparing the environmental impacts of economic development in China and the United States, and the role of agroforestry in mitigating climate change vulnerability within East Africa.
 Dr. East was the founding chair of the College Sustainability Committee and is currently the faculty representative for the Morris K. Udall Scholarship, the faculty advisor for the College Green Club, and the coordinator for the Mazingira (“Environment”) Fund.